EricAnderson-AAI/ericanderson.io/README.md

-# EvLSnoopY
+# My Blog

-[EvLSnoopY](http://evlsnoopy.com) is a journal of my software development interests.
+[http://ericanderson.io](http://ericanderson.io) is a journal of my software development interests.

-This repository hosts the articles for EvLSnoopY.com
+This repository hosts the articles for ericanderson.io